 Certification doesn’t end with the farmer

 When goods have left the farm, that doesn’t mean they have left the UTZ system.
-The traceability of UTZ certified commodities start when farmers register their sales in our traceability system, the Good Inside Portal.
+The traceability of UTZ certified commodities start when farmers register their sales in the UTZ traceability systems, MultiTrace for coffee and hazelnuts and the Good Inside Portal for cocoa and tea.
 And it continues with the supply chain actors.
 Actors in the supply chain must adhere to the UTZ Chain of Custody.
 This document outlines how UTZ certified cocoa, coffee or tea should be managed and tracked throughout the supply chain and is a key element to ensuring traceability.

 Checking up on the Chain of Custody

 Just like the UTZ Code of Conduct, independent certification bodies audit supply chain actors against the UTZ Chain of Custody.
 This occurs every one to three years, depending on how well they perform.
 But not all supply chain actors get audited.
 Only supply chain actors who modify the products, and therefore have a risk of mixing certified commodities with non-certified, must be audited.
 Companies that do not modify the products, like retailers who simply sell end products to consumers, don’t need to receive an audit.